Attractions: The easiest and most popular route for climbing Colchuck Peak, this trip offers spectacular views of Colchuck Lake and the Enchantments.

 Trip Instructions: For details about the route itself, see SummitPost’s description of this trip.

-–An Enchantment Area Wilderness Permit is needed for overnight trips to Colchuck Lake from June 15 and October 15.
+–An Enchantment Area Wilderness Permit is needed for overnight trips to Colchuck Lake from May 15th to October 31st as of 2017.
 The procedure for how permits are issued is occasionally tweaked.
 Call the Leavenworth Ranger Office (509-548-6977) to learn how to reserve a permit and/or how to pick one up on the day of your trip.

 –A Northwest Forest Pass is needed to park at the trailhead.